Muhammad235/TDD-php/README.md

 # TDD-php
 Test Driven Development in php

-This demonstarte how to implement TDD using PHPUnit
+This demonstarte how to implement UNIT testing using PHPUnit  (Test Driven Development)

+Testing is fun :)